MobileCSP/MobileCSP/_sources/Unit9-Beyond-AP/Python-Loops-Lists.rst

     <iframe height="600px" width="100%" style="margin-left:10%;max-width:80%" src="https://www.cssscript.com/demo/rgb-color-picker-slider/"></iframe>

 The following code will create a picture from a file and then loop through all the pixels in the picture.
 It will then change the color of any pixel that is close to white to cyan.
+This code and project are based on the *Picture Lab* by Dr. Barbara Ericson.

 .. activecode:: py-picture-project
     :language: python